esoadamo/thesis/User profiles/Profile of Family with low-tech skills.md

 ## Problems with current approach

 - parents are using work laptop for personal agendas
+- children share the same account, may cause problems with sessions and logging out
 - their smartphones are most likely without newest security updates
 - single external USB hard drive is susceptible to fail -- simple drop to ground can destroy it
 - their low digital competence may make them vulnerable to phishing and advertising attacks